javier-amado/haskcpp-language/README.md

 This is a group project developed with my teammate Lucía (@lualon09)for the Compilers course at UCM.

 # Project description
-HaskPP is a hybrid programming language combining concepts from Haskell and C++, designed to explore language design and compilation techniques taught in the course.
+HaskPlus is a hybrid programming language combining concepts from Haskell and C++, designed to explore language design and compilation techniques taught in the course.

 # Instructions to run the project
 ¡Hola!